iamsooraa/iamsooraa/README.md

 ### Nice to meet you!

-I am a data analyst student with a passion for coding, research, and analytics while also finding new ways to improve my skills and passions!
+I am a Systems Administrator at Troy University with a passion and experience in data analytics.

 What I'm up to?

-  - 🔭 Currently seeking a Data Analysts/Information Technology position.
+  - 🔭 Currently seeking a Data Analysts position.
   - 💻 I am a Troy University graduate with a BSBA in Global Business - Data Analytics.
-  - 🌱 I have experience in using Python and SQL.
+  - 🌱 I have experience in Python, SQL, and Powershell.

 <!--